pyedifice/pyedifice/docs/source/edifice.rst

-Conceptually, Edifice (and React) works like this: Every time there is a change (Update) to the **state** (Model), the render function (View) is called and it renders the entire Element tree of Qt Widgets from scratch.
+Conceptually, Edifice (and React) works like this: Every time there is a change (Update) to the **state** (Model), the render function (View) is called and it renders the entire :class:`Element` tree of Qt Widgets from scratch.

 That sounds expensive and slow, and it would be if it weren't for the diffing algorithm.
-The diffing algorithm compares the new Element tree with the old Element tree and makes minimal changes to the Qt Widgets.

 The diffing algorithm
 ---------------------